 Aren’t they pretty?
 Think you’ll give them a go to lighten and brighten up a window in your home?

-Other window treatment posts you may enjoy:
+Other window treatment projects:

 Visit many other creative window treatment ideas HERE